bnhoang2k/CSCI564/Midterm/Cache.md

 The bulk of this chapter describes more advanced innovations that attack the processor-memory performance gap.

-When a word is not found within the cache, the word must be fetched from a lower level in the hierarchy (which may be anothe rcache or the main memory) and placed into the cache before continuing.
+When a word is not found within the cache, the word must be fetched from a lower level in the hierarchy (which may be another cache or the main memory) and placed into the cache before continuing.
 Multiple words, called a *block* or *line*, are moved at the same time for efficiency reasons since they are likely to be needed due to spatial locality.
 Each *cache block* includes a *tag* to indicate which memory address it corresponds to.

 A key design decision is where *blocks* can be placed within a cache.
-The most popular scheme is **set associative**, where a *set* is a group of blocks ina cache.
+The most popular scheme is **set associative**, where a *set* is a group of blocks in a cache.

 Blocks are first mapped onto a set, then the block can be placed anywhere within that set.
 Finding a block consists of first mapping the block address to the set, then searching the set (usually in parallel) to find the block.
 The set is chosen by the address of the data: